-What: The WhatCounts connection allows you to push lists and custom variables to the WhatCounts marketing automation platform for more targeted behavior-based marketing.
+What: The WhatCounts connection allows you to push lists and custom variables to the cloud-based WhatCounts marketing automation platform for more targeted behavior-based marketing.
 The connection also allows you to import information from WhatCounts into BlueConic!

 About BlueConic: The BlueConic Customer Data Platform harnesses the data required to power the recognition of an individual at each interaction, and then synchronizes their intent across the marketing ecosystem.